aaomi/aaomi.github.io/README.md

 - Ease of use / lack of commitment / not overwhelming intake process for job seekers
 - Ford and other companies linking to the site
 - Accessibility
+- Ability to pass development on to someone else (Good testing, comments, documentation, etc.)